Use cases

 • · Stack Exchange product-comparison questions

-Typical signal → reply
+Typical demand → reply

 "Any alternative to [incumbent] that doesn't cost a kidney?" → contextual reply + landing page positioned against the exact incumbent named.